jasonqiu212/wechat-mini-program-tutorial/README.md

-# WeChat-Mini-Program-Tutorial-1.0
+# WeChat Mini Program Tutorial

-Great starter pack to learn how to code a dynamic WeChat Mini Program!
+Starter pack to learn how to code a dynamic WeChat Mini Program using PHP